Recruiting is Selling: The Power of Active ListeningNovember 7, 2017

 4. If the recruiter asks for references during the first conversation Pro tip: never include references on your resume.
 Don't give anyone the opportunity to share personal information about you without consenting to it.
 In fact, it's technically illegal for a third party to conduct a pre-employment reference without your written consent.
 After all, it's a pre-employment check.
 If this is only your first conversation with a recruiter, there's hardly any concrete indicators that employment is in the cards yet.

 5. If the recruiter doesn’t express an interest in you Bad recruiters will contact folks solely because of some keywords.
 There's more to a qualified candidate besides experience and skills, and it's the good recruiters who seek out the details about what makes you, you.

 6. If the recruiter asks inappropriate or unrelated questions A good recruiter will ask you appropriate questions that actually make sense given the role.
 Curveball questions have their exceptions, but overall, sucker punches aren't cool.
 One time a recruiter asked, "Can you tell me about a time you quit something?”
 “Do you mean a job or…?”
 “Anything.
 A job, a sport, whatever.
 Just a time you quit” (verbatim).
 Mind you; there was no precursor to this question and no follow-up.
 We just went right to the next question like a good ol’ factory line.

 I’m also someone who values context.
 If the question were along the lines of “Have you ever quit a job?”
 I’d have understood a little more, but it's still inappropriate.
 If the recruiter was looking for a time I called it quits or marched forward during a stressful project, okay, I get it.
 But phrase the question better next time.

-At the end of the day, a good recruiter will be a good communicator.
+At the end of the day, a good recruiter will be a strong communicator.
 The conversation you have with her will flow nicely, and she'll make you feel comfortable.
-The conversation should end with you feeling like a connection was made; that the person on the other line wasn't in it for herself.
+The discussion should end with you feeling like you made a connection; that the person on the other line wasn't in it for herself.